 - Keto Blueberry Lemon Muffins

 Like what you see?
 Follow us on Instagram and Facebook!
 Love this recipe?
 Hit the Pin button below and share it with your friends!
 Make sure you don’t miss new recipes by subscribing to our mailing list below!

-- Whisk or blend eggs, cream cheese, granulated sweetener, heavy cream, coconut flour, vanilla extract, and 4 tablespoons softened butter together in bowl.
+- Whisk the eggs, cream cheese, granulated sweetener, heavy cream, coconut flour, vanilla extract, and 4 tablespoons softened butter together in a bowl.

-- While the Dutch Baby is baking, mix together the Sukrin Gold, almond flour, and 2 tablespoons of butter in a small bowl to make a crumble topping.
+- While the dutch baby is baking, mix together the Sukrin Gold, almond flour, and remaining 2 tablespoons of butter in a small bowl to make a crumble topping.

-- Turn oven down to 350°F and put the cast iron skillet back in, baking for an additional 3-5 minutes.
+- Turn the oven down to 350°F and then using pot holders put the cast iron skillet back in the oven and then bake for an additional 3-5 minutes.

 We Can't Wait To See You Try It!